DocNow/dnflow-ansible/README.md

 * `KEYPAIR_FILE`: the pathname of the private key on the local system corresponding to the aforementioned keypair.
 * `AWS_ACCESS_KEY`: the AWS IAM access key to the account under which the EC2 instance will be created.
 * `AWS_SECRET_KEY`: the AWS IAM secret key to the account under which the EC2 instance will be created.

-Please check these are appropriate before bringing up the instance with Vagrant and edit where necessary beforehand.

 Current maintainers: